ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

 Most employees in this group worked with more than 4 projects, but had either low or medium level salary.
 Is this normal?

-The suspicious condition lead me to run a few statistical check-ups.
+The suspicious conditions lead me to run a few statistical check-ups.
 I made percentage distributions of the salaries for all employees, employees who spent the same length of time in the company  as the mysterious group, and the same time length and the same number of projects: